 We may collect names, address, phone numbers, email addresses, IP addresses, passwords, ages, genders and dates of birth.

 We may collect names, bank account numbers and sort codes.
-For example, where you are a client or a supplier we need to pay you or send you a refund.
+For example, we may need these details to pay suppliers or issue clients with refunds.

-We may collect some technical information from devices and applications you use when accessing our services (e.g. computers, mobiles, tablets, smart speakers, web browsers etc. This might include IP addresses and device IDs.
+We may collect some technical information from devices and applications used to access our web services (e.g. computers, mobiles, tablets, smart speakers, web browsers etc. This might include IP addresses and device IDs.

-We may collect information if you access our services, such as how you use those services and the pages or articles you read.
+We may collect information on how clients access and use our services, for example the pages or articles read.

 Information if you communicate with us

-We may ask for your address in order to offer you services and exchange information.
-We may also have information regarding your general geographic location based on your IP address.
+We may ask for addresses in order to offer services and exchange information.
+We may also collect our contact’s general geographic locations based on IP addresses.

-If you contact us or submit a comment via a form, noticeboard, blog or other website facility, we may use the data you answer your enquiry or provide you with services.
+When we are contacted via a form or comment, noticeboard, blog or other website facility, we may use the data you answer an enquiry or provide services.
 We will record details of answers supplied and services provided.

-If you become a student and use any of our training services, we will collect contact details, records and attainments.
-Where you have been sponsored of training by your organisation or employer, we will be acting on their behalf as a processor and they will have access to the information we hold about you.
+We collect contact details, records and attainments of students attending our online courses.
+Where students are sponsored by an organisation or employer, we will be acting on their behalf as a processor and they will have access to the information we hold about their students.

-We may obtain additional information about you from trusted third parties and public sources.
+We may obtain additional information from trusted third parties and public sources.

 - We may use your personal data if we have your consent.
 We rely on consent for the following: